MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 ### Federation and interop with Office 365 operated by 21Vianet

-Federation and interop between Multitenant O365 and 21vianet O365 is supported when the Multitenant O365 users are in TeamsOnly mode.
-In such a scenario, SFBO users in 21vianet will be able to communicate with TeamsOnly users in Multitenant O365 through chats and calls.
+Federation and interop between multi-tenant Office 365 and Office 365 operated by 21Vianet are supported when the multi-tenant Office 365 users are in Teams Only mode.
+In such a scenario, Skype for Business Online users in Office 365 operated by 21Vianet will be able to communicate with Teams Only users in multi-tenant Office 365 through chats and calls.
 The following table shows the supported scenarios in this configuration:

 |Scenario|Origin|Recipient|Supported?|
 |---|---|---|---|